Alpine Flying Centre

 Hike and Fly

-We are in one of Europes most beautiful areas to learn to paraglide and practice hike and flying.
+We are in one of Europe's most beautiful areas for paragliding and practicing hike and flying.

 Locally there are a good number of routes, from simple 1.5 hour hikes to half day + uphilling hikes, all with good launch and landing areas.